kariyum/work-bridge/documentation/Kanban.md

 ## done

+- [ ] deleting a project must delete a task!
+- [ ] check CRUD capabilities of each entity
 - [ ] rename assign to assign_id column
 - [ ] update apis for each entity
 - [ ] add errors.rs and map each error to our own custom error